Gloria E. Anzaldúa

 In addition, she wrote the semi-autobiographical Borderlands/La Frontera: The New Mestiza which was published in 1987.
 Making Face Making Soul/Haciendo Caras: Creative and Critical Perspectives by Women of Color was published in 1990 and included writings by famous feminists, such as Audre Lorde.
 The book includes titles such as “Still Trembles Our Rage in the Face of Racism” and “(De)Colonized Slaves”.

-Themes of Anzaldúa’s works
+Themes in Gloria E. Anzaldúa’s works

 Anzaldúa’s writing included the theme of Nepantla, meaning “in the middle” to describe her experience as a Chicana woman.
 From this, she created the term “Nepantlera,” meaning a threshold of people that move among multiple conflicting worlds as they refuse to align themselves exclusively with any single individual, group, or belief system.